kiyoon/dotfiles/README.md

 ## Requirements

-- Linux x86-64, Windows WSL2 (Mac support planned.
-You just need dependency install script to use `brew`)
+- Linux x86-64, macOS, Windows WSL2
-- Neovim v0.9.4 (make sure you use this exact version)
+- Neovim v0.9.5 (make sure you use this exact version)
-- Tmux v3.3a
+- Tmux v3.4
 - Zsh v5.9 (in v5.8 highlighting will look weird and fzf-tab will remove some lines)

 On Ubuntu, maybe you need to install some dependencies: